How to Watch Deleted YouTube Videos With or Without URL

 Method 7: Data Recovery Software (For Locally Downloaded Videos)

-If you previously downloaded a deleted YouTube video to your computer or external storage device, data recovery software can often retrieve the file even after deletion.
+If you previously downloaded a deleted YouTube video to your computer or external storage, data recovery software can often retrieve the file even after deletion.

-Recuva by Piriform is lightweight and completely free.
-It’s developed by the creators of CCleaner and includes a deep scan option for finding long-lost files.
-However, Recuva has limited file system support compared to premium alternatives.
+Lightweight and completely free, developed by the creators of CCleaner.
+Includes a deep scan option for finding long-lost files.
+Limited file system support compared to premium alternatives.

-PhotoRec is a powerful open-source tool that works across Windows, Mac, and Linux.
-It’s free and particularly effective with damaged or severely corrupted storage devices.
-The trade-off is that PhotoRec uses a command-line interface, making it less beginner-friendly than GUI-based alternatives.
+A powerful open-source tool that works across Windows, Mac, and Linux.
+Completely free and particularly effective with damaged or corrupted storage devices.
+Uses a command-line interface, making it less beginner-friendly than GUI-based alternatives.

 Comparison Table: YouTube Video Recovery Methods